Copyright (c) Meta Platforms, Inc. and affiliates.

 dict:

-weight (pd.Series): Final weights for the sample, summing to the target's total weight.
+weight (pd.Series): Final weights for the sample.
+With

-model (dict): Description of the adjustment method used.
+model (dict): Description of the adjustment method used, with

 Raises: